• Skip to primary navigation

 • ¼ cup of olive oil

-• 1 teaspoon cracked black pepper and sea salt
+• 1 teaspoon each of cracked black pepper and sea salt

 • 1 tablespoon garlic powder